pakeke-constructor/python_learning/README.md

 # Dates:
-Random plant generator.py  and  showcase.py  would have probably been made March, May, maybe early June of 2019.
+Random plant generator.py  and  showcase.py  would have probably been made March, maybe early May of 2019.
 All other projects were made from June - November 2019